 This city has no shortage of beautiful scenery to capture.
 You’ll also find yourself spoilt for choice with pizza.
 Seriously, we eat like 10 pizzas every time we go.

-» Here is our 2-week Italy itinerary, to help you plan your trip around Italy’s top cities.
+» Here is our 2-week Italy itinerary to help you plan your trip around Italy’s top cities.
 We also have a travel guide for Venice, a 3-day Rome itinerary, things to see in Florence, foodie things to do in Bologna, and a guide to the top landmarks in Italy.
-If you’re hitting up Italy as part of a larger trip to Europe, be sure to check out our 2-week Europe Itinerary.
+Learn about renting a car in Italy.
+Be sure to check out our 2-week Europe Itinerary.

 Be Prepared For Travel